 - In the Taiwanese Cop Show Black & White they meet an undercover and ask him to find some information.
 The guy is already leaving when he turns around and declares "Please remind the chief that he promised to retire me after this case.
 I have promised my girlfriend that I'll marry her soon.
 My boy is already five years old and still illegitimate..."
 This complete and utter lack of genre savvyness triggers cringing equivalent to watching someone take a head dive into a shark basin.
 And for good measure another cop explains that "He's the last surviving undercover in that group."
 It was just painful.

-- One episode had Clark go through a It's a Wonderful Plot experience.
-It takes him over a quarter of the episode to realize what happened.
-Despite seeing all the alterations to reality, he kept going all "What's wrong with you guys?
+- One episode has Clark go through a It's a Wonderful Plot experience.
+It takes him over a quarter of the episode to realize what is happening.
+Despite seeing all the alterations to reality, he keeps going all "What's wrong with you guys?
 Don't you remember me?"